tworitdash/.vim/README.md

 ```
 All set !

-For padawans: read the '''.vimrc''' for reference and use it.
+For padawans: read the `.vimrc` for reference and use it.